 While credit card processing is exempt from HIPAA regulations, healthcare businesses will need to ensure that their payment processor offers HIPAA-compliant software or can connect HIPAA-compliant software to their software suite.

 In addition, businesses that process card payments from EU citizens must be GDPR-compliant, regardless of where the business is based.
 Not all payment processors are GDPR-compliant.
-If you accept payments from EU citizens, we recommend Payment Depot – it’s GDPR-compliant and has a stellar track record for data protection and security.
+If you accept payments from EU citizens, we recommend Payment Depot – it’s GDPR-compliant and has a stellar track record1 for data protection and security.

 Credit Card Processing Fees Breakdown